Familial DNA Searches

 Significantly, the FBI describes familial DNA searching as “an additional search of a law enforcement DNA database,” indicating that any law enforcement search should be confined to law enforcement databases, not expanded to any available database such as the one the Idaho Falls detectives dug up.
 But without any rules in place to govern the process, cases like that inevitably will continue to happen.

-Contact a Florida criminal defense attorney
+Contact a Florida criminal defense lawyer

-If you or a loved one is involved in a criminal case, the best way to protect your rights is to seek the advice of a knowledgeable criminal defense attorney.
+If you or a loved one is involved in a criminal case, the best way to protect your rights is to seek the advice of a knowledgeable criminal defense lawyer.
 With offices in Miami and Orlando, the lawyers of The Baez Law Firm can help.
 Contact us for a consultation today.